OpenSourcingLaw/ai.law/02-AI_Inputs.md

 In 2018 whistleblower Chritsopher Wylie revealed the details of the harvesting of millions of facebook users profiles by Cambridge Analytica for use in targeted US political campaigning.
 The data was gathered by a third party application, a personality quiz app, that utilised the Graph API vulernability to access profile information of friends of the quiz users.
 This harvesting was outside the terms of use of third party developers and Facebook did not take active steps to deter or prevent such misuse.

+In 2019 Facebook was fined USD$50billion by the US Federal Trade Commission for repeated, continued failures to protect privacy of its users.

 A typical permitted use of Facebook data is [??? is there one??? e.g. a business page that can use the data of its 'followers'?].